boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 This document uses the IPFIX-specific terminology (e.g., Flow) defined in {{Section 2 of !RFC7011}}.
 As in {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.

+The document adheres to the naming conventions for Information Elements per {{Section 2.3 of !RFC7012}}.

-Also, this document uses the terms defined in {{Section 3 of !I-D.ietf-tsvwg-udp-options}}.
+Also, this document uses the terms defined in {{Section 3 of !I-D.ietf-tsvwg-udp-options}}, especially "datagram" and "surplus area".

 # UDP Options at a Glance {#uo}